markusschmitt/MINE.jl/README.md

 # MINE.jl
-Implementation of Mutual Information Neural Estimation in Julia.
+Implementation of Mutual Information Neural Estimation in the Julia programming language.